Pull Request Checklist#

 All pull request will be reviewed by a core developer who will manage the process of merging.
-It is the responsibility of a developer submitting a pull request to do their best to deliver a pull request which meets the requirements of the project it is submitted to.
+It is the responsibility of the contributor submitting a pull request to do their best to deliver a pull request which meets the requirements of the project it is submitted to.

-The check list summarises criteria which will be checked before a pull request is merged.
-Before submitting a pull request please consider this list.
+This check list summarises criteria which will be checked before a pull request is merged.
+Before submitting a pull request please consider the following:

 Provide a helpful description of the Pull Request.
 This should include: